JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 have revenge later that afternoon.

-Arriving in Concord around 8:00 am, with about 220 troops in all, to secured the north bridge across the Concord River.
+Arriving in Concord around 8:00 am, with about 220 troops in all, the British secured the north bridge across the Concord River.
 The Acton Company, commanded by thirty-year old Captain Isaac Davis, wanted to stop the British.
 When Davis’s company came within range, British soldiers opened fire, killing Isaac Davis.
 The Minute Men replied with their own volley, killing three British soldiers and wounding nine others.
 This volley is the volley considered `the shot heard round the world`.
 The rest of the British troops retreated back to Boston.
-This marked the start of the war for independence.
+This marked the start of the `War For Independence`.

 ## THE GREEN MOUNTAIN BOYS & FORT TICONDEROGA (May 10, 1775)

-The Green Mountain boys were a small group of militia formed by Ethan Allen in 1770.
+Up north, the Green Mountain boys were a small group of militia formed by Ethan Allen in 1770.
 Ethan Allen received a visit from Benedict Arnold.
 Arnold was there to ask for the assistance of the Green Mountain Boys in capturing Fort Ticonderoga.
 Allen quickly and enthusiastically agreed.